CPAN-Security/security.metacpan.org/docs/cna-faq.md

 A CVE (Common Vulnerability Enumeration) is an numeric identifier for publicly disclosed vulnerabilities.
 It allows different groups to use the same ID when discussing vulnerabilities.

-Publishing a CVE is aa way of alerting downstream users (distributors, system administrators, and software developers) that the software has a vulnerability.
-They can take steps to fix the issue (such as upgrading to a fixed version) or to mitigate the issue (such as changing the configuration or how the software is used to limit the effects vulnerability).
+Publishing a CVE is a way of alerting downstream users (distributors, system administrators, and software developers) that the software has a vulnerability.
+They can take steps to fix the issue (such as upgrading to a fixed version), to mitigate the issue (such as changing the configuration or how the software is used to limit the effects of the vulnerability), or in some cases migrate away from using that software.

 #### What is the April Task Force?